 Students also need to be aware that confirmation bias can have serious consequences outside the classroom.
 Leaders with strong opinions may only take on board information that supports their existing beliefs.
 If nobody challenges this, it can lead to conflict that could directly affect students’ lives.

-How can I teach students about confirmation bias?
+Activities to teach students about confirmation bias

 With an ever-increasing amount of information at students’ fingertips, educators have a responsibility to counteract the effects of confirmation bias.
 They can do this by teaching students to reflect critically on information and consider multiple perspectives.